The-California-Tech/california-tech/content/2024/04/26/happy-election-day.md

 >
 > Lastly, I intend on working with other offices and hosting fundraisers to subsidize ticket prices further.
 If at all possible, I also intend on considering strategies to increase the capacity of Formal 2025 to match the growing demand for Formal tickets (maybe even look into supporting students who want to invite plus-ones from off-campus if there is adequate student interest in doing so).

+Thierno Diallo:

+> I will make tickets more accessible by finding cheaper venues as the ASCIT formal is more about students bonding and enjoying each other’s company than it is about the venue.
+I also plan on using our new funding as previously discussed to provide subsidized tickets for students who need the extra support amongst other initiatives.

 # Events